open-and-sustainable/prismaid/julia/PrismAId/README.md

 ```
 At this prompt, you can decide whether to continue processing the review project.
 If you proceed, the results of the review process will be saved in the output folder specified in your project configuration.

-**ATTENTION**: Interaction with prismAId functionalities is mediated through a C shared library, which can make debugging challenging.
-It is recommended to set the `log_level` to "high" in your project configuration to ensure comprehensive logging of any issues encountered during the review process, with logs stored in the specified output directory.
+**ATTENTION**: Interaction with `PrismAId` functionalities is mediated through a C shared library, which can make debugging challenging.
+It is recommended to set the `log_level` to `high` in your project configuration to ensure comprehensive logging of any issues encountered during the review process, with logs stored in the specified output directory.

 ## Documentation